 Reference management software helps you keep track of your citations as you work and partially automates the process of constructing bibliographies when it is time to publish.

 The Research and Scholarly Publications Team help and encourage researchers to share and register data, and make it more stable and easier to cite by obtaining a Digital Object Identifier (DOI).
+For more on this topic please see the DOI Requests tab within the Research Data Management part of this libguide.
 Please ask for further guidance by contacting the Team.

 A Proposed Standard for the Scholarly Citation of Quantitative Data, by Dr. Micha Altman and Prof. David Florence (2007) proposes the need for a universal standard for citing quantitative data and provides some examples citations.